 These are universities that aren’t owned or funded by the government, whose tuition fees are relatively higher, and which are relatively easier to get into compared to national universities.

-All of the international universities in Thailand fall under this category, which include universities such as:
+All of the international universities in Thailand fall under this category, which includes universities such as:

 Open Universities

-These are universities with open door academic policies, meaning they have little to no entry requirements.
-Open universities offer the cheapest tuition fees in Thailand and students are not required to attend lectures, because their courses are offered on distance or supported learning.
+These are universities with open-door academic policies, meaning they have little to no entry requirements.
+Open universities offer the cheapest tuition fees in Thailand and students are not required to attend lectures, because their courses are offered through distance or supported learning.

 There are only two open universities in Thailand, namely: